basp/xil2/README.md

 3_foo       <- top
 ```
-* Using the `def` operator it is also possible to define runtime symbols that have an "illegal" name when used in conjuction with the `intern` operator:
+* Using the `def` operator it is also possible to define runtime symbols that have an "illegal" name.
+This requires a threesome between the `intern`, `i` and `unit` operators:
 ```
 xil> ["2+3" intern] i [3 2 +] def.